How to Ombre Dye a Shirt was sponsored by Joann as part of the Summer of Joann series.

 Recently, Joann Fabric and Crafts contacted me to see if I was interested in taking part in their Summer of Joann Crafting with Kids series.
 Ummm…let me think about this.
 I spend half a day a week wandering around the store, picking up odds and ends for my projects.
 Absolutely I want to participate!

 The challenge was to choose a project from the Cape Discovery series and recreate it.
 Hmmm…what to choose, what to choose…

-Once I saw the How to Dye an Ombre Shirt project, I knew what had to be done.
+Once I saw the How to Ombre Dye a Shirt project, I knew what had to be done.
 I chose to do some hand-dyed projects.
 Why?
 Because I loooooooovvveee to dye.
 There’s something mystical and magical about choosing colors and seeing how they blend.
 Then, when the project is finished?
 It’s like a total surprise!
 And even if it doesn’t come out looking the best, it’s still beautiful to you.

 How to Ombre Dye a Shirt